 - Establish, review, and modify fees as necessary and provide for responsible fiscal planning and control for the administration of the accreditation process.

-- Reach autonomous decisions regarding accreditation for dietetics education programs.
+- Reach autonomous decisions regarding accreditation for nutrition and dietetics education programs.

 - Appoint and train program reviewers.

 - Establish policies and procedures for appeals of accreditation decisions.

 - Appoint committees and consultants to assist the ACEND® board in meeting its program of work, goals, and objectives.

 - Act and advocate in all appropriate ways before the public, the profession, and education entities to encourage and achieve the highest standards in nutrition and dietetics education.